sbrajesh/bp-live-notification/readme.txt

 == Description ==

-BuddyPress Live Notification  adds a Facebook Like realtime notification for user.
+BuddyPress Live Notification  adds a Facebook Like real-time notification for user.

 = How it works:- =
-Show live notifications to other members.
+Shows live notifications to other members on a BuddyPress based social network.
+The new and improved version uses WordPress heartbeat api to fetch notifications and allows a theme author to implement their own ui for notifying the update.

 Please do let us know your thoughts & suggestion on our blog [BuddyDev](http://buddydev.com/plugins/buddypress-live-notification/)